Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
 All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
+Use CRTL+F to search.

+## Is the TV license charged to your student account through St.A’s or paid for in person upon arrival?
+Who do you speak to about purchasing a TV license?

+TV licensing is a national thing and not just for St Andrews so payment for TV license is not done through the university, whether that's online or in person.
+If you're bringing a TV or you'll be using BBC iPlayer etc, you can buy your TV license at https://www.tvlicensing.co.uk/

+## Guests aren't allowed overnight at the start of the semester.
+When in the year will they be allowed?

+We don't know that as of now.
+It will depend on how the year pans out but personally, I see it being unlikely during first semester.
+But you never know.

+## During quarantine, will there be an allotted time to have daily, outdoor, individual exercise?

+Unfortunately not.

+## I would like to order my bedding from Amazon so that it will be waiting for me upon arrival.
+If I take this route, will Melville hold my package if it arrives before I do the day I’m moving in?

+Yes, you can order bedding but you should try to get it to arrive as soon before you arrive as possible, preferably on the same day.

 ## If we order something during quarantine will it be delivered to our room?